Deeps-01/graphIt_codes/Readme.md

 update approach.

-GraphIt decouples the algorithm from optimizations for unordered graph algorithms.
+<b> GraphIt decouples the algorithm from optimizations for unordered graph algorithms.